Last updated

 Is the ticket worth it?

-The terrain is uneven throughout.
-Wooden docks, gravel, steps into old buildings.
-Not suitable for wheelchairs, and anyone with limited mobility should plan accordingly.
+Budget one to two hours.
+The terrain is uneven throughout: wooden docks, gravel, steps into old buildings.
+Not wheelchair accessible.

 The bakery's wood-fired cinnamon buns sell out by early afternoon in summer.
 Head there first before exploring anything else.